 One pretty big thing to keep in mind is that these data-only plans are not available to purchase online at AT&T’s website.
 Customers who want to sign up for them must call an AT&T sales representative, or visit an AT&T store to apply for one of these plans.
 AT&T does not offer an unlimited data-only plan.

 AT&T International Plans

-If you are an AT&T customer and will be traveling outside the US, the carrier has a couple of options to keep you connected.
-One is the AT&T Passport International roaming plans, which will work in over 200 countries and offer unlimited texts.
+If you are an AT&T customer and will be traveling outside the U.S., the carrier has a couple of options to keep you connected.
+One is the AT&T Passport International roaming plan, which will work in over 200 countries and offer unlimited texts.
 For $40 a month, you can get 200 MB of data and $0.25 per MB for any amount over that limit, along with voice calls for $1 a minute to any country.
 For $60 a month, your data limit goes up to 300 MB, with $0.20 per MB for any overages and $0.50 a minute for voice calls to any country.
 Finally, for $120 a month, you get 800 MB of data and $0.15 per MB for overages, plus voice calls for $0.35 a minute.

 A better option for travelers who are only spending a few days overseas is the AT&T International Day Pass, which is available in over 100 counties.
 It costs $10 a day, and offers AT&T customers a way to use either their current Mobile Share plan or Unlimited plan in other parts of the world.
-The daily charge includes unlimited calls from those countries back to the U.S., along with unlimited texting to the world.
+The daily charge includes unlimited calls from those countries back to the U.S., along with unlimited texting throughout the world.

 AT&T plans — Conclusion